Form: A shrub with vine-like tendencies.

 Sun: Full sun to part shade.
-Loves south or west-facing walls.
-More
+It does best against south or west-facing walls.
+More sun means

 Soil: Well drained, pH 5.6-8.5 (acidic to alkaline).

-Mulch: Before first predicted frost in areas with winter freezes.
+Mulch: Before the first predicted frost in areas with winter freezes.

-Prune: After last frost to remove winter damage.
+Prune: After the last frost, remove winter damage.
 Periodic pruning helps to keep it within bounds.

 Litter: Low except for pruning.

-Uses: Ornamental vine or shrub.
-Can be draped over a fence to create a hedge.
+Uses: An ornamental vine or shrub.
+It can be draped over a fence to create a hedge.